serpent-os/onboarding/README.md

 This also implies that all submodules will need to be kept in sync with the features that are being worked on (preferrably using identical topic branch names).

+The only place we use "full" git submodules is in `moss-vendor`.

 ### Example

 Here, all relevant Serpent OS modules will be checked out under `~/repos/serpent-os/`